srirambandi/ai/README.md

 ### About

 Begineers in Deep Learning will find this repo useful.
 The purpose of this library is to serve as an educational tool, a reference guide to better understand the inner workings of deep concepts of AI by implementing everything from scratch.
 I want to expose the functions of Deep Learning APIs as clearly as possible.
-I originally built this for myself to understand Deep Learning from first principles, whose importance is pointed by one of favourite AI researchers [Andrej Karpathy](https://twitter.com/karpathy), in [this](https://youtu.be/_au3yw46lcg?t=786) video.
+I originally built this for myself to understand Deep Learning from first principles, whose importance is pointed by one of favourite AI researchers [Andrej Karpathy](https://twitter.com/karpathy), in [this](https://youtu.be/_au3yw46lcg?t=786) awesome interview.

-Refer to this library when you don't understand how a Deep Learning component is built, tweak it and have fun :) We can build new and coming AI models into the library together too!
+Refer to this library when you don't understand how a Deep Learning component is built, tweak it and have fun :) We can build new and coming AI models(along with the classic ones) into the library together too!

 ### Features